2022 United States House of Representatives elections in Texas: District 34

 The 34th district stretches from McAllen and Brownsville in the Rio Grande Valley, northward along the Gulf Coast.
-The incumbent is Republican Mayra Flores, who was first elected with 50.9% of the vote in 2022.
+The incumbent was Republican Mayra Flores, who was first elected with 50.9% of the vote in 2022.
 On March 22, 2021, former incumbent Filemon Vela announced that he would not seek reelection in 2022.
 On October 26, 2021, Vicente Gonzalez, the representative for Texas's 15th congressional district, announced that he intended to run in the new 34th district after the 15th became more Republican and his residence was put into the 34th.